-1. Notice and/or Formal Complaint
+1. notice and/or Formal Complaint

-Upon receipt of a Formal Complaint or notice to the Title IX Coordinator of an alleged violation of the Policy, the university initiates a prompt initial assessment to determine the next steps, which may include:
+Upon receipt of a formal complaint or notice to the Title IX Coordinator of an alleged violation of University Policy 1065, the University shall initiate a prompt initial assessment to determine the next steps, which may include:

-- 1) Offering supportive measures because the Complainant does not want to proceed formally; and/or - 2) Seeking an informal resolution, where both Complainant and Respondent agree to do so; and/or - 3) Investigating fully and going through the Formal Grievance Process including an investigation and a hearing.
+- 1. Offering supportive measures because the complainant does not want to proceed formally; and/or - 2.
+Seeking an informal resolution, where both complainant and respondent agree to do so, and where applicable via policy; and/or - 3.
+Investigating fully and going through the formal grievance process including an investigation and a hearing.

-The investigation and grievance process will determine whether or not the Policy has been violated.
-If so, the university will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, or their effects.
+The investigation and grievance process will determine whether or not University Policy 1065 has been violated.
+If so, the University will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, or their effects.